 The idea was hatched with the Dutch municipality of Katwijk, a seaside town located just north of The Hague.
 “In the past, when we disposed old light poles, the old materials were left to the contractor and there was no view on where the materials ended up,” says Simon Bachofner, who works for the municipality.

 Now, when light poles are being replaced, a municipality may choose Hydro’s Take Back program.
 Dutch cities like Bussum, Heusden, Katwijk, Noordwijk, Noord Oost Polder and Tilburg have signed on.

 New from old

-Hydro takes back the old light poles, including fittings and cabling, and dismantle the poles at their own location.
+Hydro takes back the old light poles, including fittings and cabling, and dismantle the poles locally.

 Hydro then remelts the poles, extrudes the billets into tubes, and produces new light poles.
 The residues that Hydro cannot process are brought back into the chain by a waste specialist.

 By coordinating the entire logistical process, Hydro releases the burden from municipalities.